 The mixed-age classroom actually improves a Montessori teachers’ ability to individualize learning for each child.
 Because a Montessori teacher has the benefit of keeping a student in his/her classroom for several years and is not faced with an entire classroom of new students every year, Montessori teachers are able to truly get to know each student as individuals and develop a very good sense of each child’s learning styles and temperaments.
 They get to know their students’ strengths and weaknesses, interests, and personalities extremely well.
+They also are already familiar with each child’s parents and family members.
 Montessori teachers closely monitor their students’ progress and take note of particular interests.
 They frequently adapt lessons and/or introduce activities relating to topics they know are of keen interest to a particular student or to specific groups of students in the class.

 Many families also choose to request the same Montessori teacher for younger siblings as older siblings have had to capitalize on the strong existing relationship already in place between teacher and family.

 Montessori teachers focus on the child as a person, rather than on a daily lesson plan as is the focus in most traditional classrooms.
 Montessori teachers lead children to ask questions, think for themselves, explore, investigate, and discover.
 Their ultimate objective is to help their students to learn independently and retain the curiosity, creativity, and intelligence with which they were born.
 Montessori teachers don’t simply present lessons; they are facilitators, mentors, coaches, and guides.